w9/zp/README.md

 Features
 --------

+ZP is the 3D plotting tool *I* have always wanted.
+Currently it has following features:

 * WebGL interactive 3D graphics
 * automatically figure out the most comfortable point sizes and box dimensions
 * great performance for up to 1,000 points (10,000 if your have a decent GPU)